evanhackstadt/HyBINN/README.md

-# Currently: CSCI 184 Final Project
-Final project for CSCI 184: Advanced Machine Learning.

-A Biologically-Informed Neural Network for Breast Cancer Survival Prediction.
+# HyBINN: A Hybrid Biologically-Informed Neural Network for Cancer Survival Prediction
-The model:
-1. Takes gene expression (RNAseq) values as an input
-2. Uses a sparsely connected first layer that maps input genes to known pathways
-3. Moves through two more hidden layers
-4. Outputs a risk score for that patient's survival (an input into Cox Proportional Hazards)

-This repo consists of all files used to preprocess data, build the model, and train and test the model.
+Personal research project.
+Manuscript forthcoming.

+### Neural Network Architecture

+The network contains 3 input branches
+1. Sparse BINN <—— Genes mapped to pathways in Reactome
+2. Gene MLP <—— All other genes (not mapped in Reactome)
+3. Clinical MLP <—— clinical phenotype (T/N/M staging)

+The model can be run using any combination of these branches.
+Each branch produces per-patient risk scores.
+If multiple branches are used, their risk scores are combined with learned weights into a final risk score per-patient.

-### Repo Layout:
+### Repo Layout (outdated):
 ```
 hybinn/
 │